 - The Commissioner is authorised to purchase or dispose of land or property on behalf of the Authority for all transactions with an estimated value of less than £1M, in accordance with the Estates Strategy or approved business case agreed by the Authority and/or by specific Authority decision. - 2.
 Plans for the significant rationalisation or expansion of the estate and provision for its maintenance should be included in the relevant capital or revenue budget and the London Policing Plan.
 The plans shall contain estimated receipts or costs. - 3.
-In addition prior to the beginning of each financial year the Director of Resources shall submit to the Authority a schedule of proposed disposals for the forthcoming year with an estimated value of £1M or more.
-Subject to approval by the Authority, this schedule will give authority for the Director of Resources to instigate the disposals process in line with the process detailed in paragraphs 7-11. - 4.
-Where a significant transaction is not included in the relevant capital or revenue budget and the London Policing Plan, the Commissioner shall: - (a) notify the Treasurer in writing; - (b) include the transaction in a report to the Authority. - 5.
-Disposal of real property generally will either be by auction or competition and should follow the process outlined in paragraphs

-7 to 11.
+In addition prior to the beginning of each financial year the Director of Resources shall submit to the Authority a schedule of proposed disposals (regardless of value).
+Subject to approval by the Authority, this schedule will give authority for the Director of Resources to instigate the disposals process in line with the process detailed in paragraphs 7-11.
+Updates in progressing the disposals will then be provided by way of the bi-monthly property update. - 4.
+Where a significant transaction is not included in the relevant capital or revenue budget and the London Policing Plan, the Commissioner shall: (a) notify the Treasurer in writing; (b) include the transaction in a report to the Authority. - 5.
+Disposal of real property generally will either be by auction or competition and should follow the process outlined in paragraphs 7 to 11. - 6.
+When disposal is by negotiation: - there will be an independent evaluation of the property - the Commissioner shall consult in writing with the Treasurer where disposal is less than the market value/best consideration

-- 6. When disposal is by negotiation: - there will be an independent evaluation of the property - the Commissioner shall consult in writing with the Treasurer where disposal is less than the market value/best consideration - it will be included in a report to the Authority (but residential sales may be aggregated)
+• it will be included in a report to the Authority (but residential sales may be aggregated)